 Video has proven to do very well on social media networks.
 People are naturally curious and click the video to see it.
 Be mindful here though – posting a 45 minute documentary isn’t going to work well.
 A 2 minute clip will work great though.

 Also, check how different networks display videos.
-For example, on Twitter and Google+, YouTube videos get a decent sized thumbnail and are simple to play.
+For example, on Twitter, YouTube videos get a decent sized thumbnail and are simple to play.
 On Facebook though, YouTube videos are noticeably smaller (likely because Facebook doesn’t want people embedding YouTube videos).
 So, when posting on Facebook, uploading a native video might be best.

 Pictures are an interesting one.
 A few tips: